lj-ditrapani/SWE430/markdown/javascript-tutorial.markdown

 SWE 430 Tutorial 1:  JavaScript Tutorial
 ========================================================================

 This tutorial gives a short introduction of the JavaScript basics you will need to understand to complete the course.
 The estimated time to complete this tutorial is 1 hour.

 All the examples and assignments of this course are in JavaScript, so it is important you understand the topics listed below.
-If the overview is not enough, a book with addition information is available at the end of the tutorial.
+If the overview is not enough,a book with addition information is available at the end of the tutorial.
 If you have any questions or run into any problems, please don't hesitate to ask me for help!

 You can interact with the code from this JavaScript tutorial at jsbin.com:

 - [jsbin JavaScript Tutorial](http://jsbin.com/swe430_javascript_tutorial/latest/edit?javascript,console)

 Note:  **Everything you need to run JavaScript and qUnit is contained within the environment for each example and assignment.
 You do not need to install anything.**

 Comments
 --------

 Comments begin with `//` and continue until the end of the line.
 They are ignored by the JavaScript interpreter.
 Multi-line (or block) comments start with `/*` and end with a `*/`.
 Comments provide a means to communicate information that may not be immediately evident in the code itself.
 Comments are often used to document code.
 They are also used to provide explanations in tutorials.

     // This is a single line comment